jpw1991/chebs-necromancy/ChebsNecromancy/Package/README.md

 This mod was formerly called Friendly Skeleton Wand, but was renamed since it as grown into something so much more.

+**Attention:** PvP is a new feature in 4.4.2 and needs testing.
+By default, it is disabled.
+To turn it on, set `PvPAllowed` to true in the config.
+Your minions should now be hostile to other players.
+Please report problems [here](https://github.com/jpw1991/chebs-necromancy/pull/250).

 ## Confused?
 Try the [wiki](https://github.com/jpw1991/chebs-necromancy/wiki).

 ##  About Me